sheilsarda/Deep_Learning/README.md

 ## Assignments Overview

-### PS0 Calculus and Statistics Refresher

-- Refresh the fundamentals of Calculus required for the class
-- Refresh the fundamentals of Statistics required for the class
+**Note:** PS0 was just a refresher for the Calculus and Statistics concepts required for the class.

 ### PS1 SVM and Neural Networks